Systems analysts look at a company's IT infrastructure and work out where to make improvements.

 Your day-to-day tasks may include:

-- working out your client organisation’s needs
+- working out the business needs of your employer or client

 - working closely with programmers and software developers to build systems